How to Choose the Right Grill for Your Cooking Style

 They are not very convenient for indoor use as the melting grease from the meat can drop directly on the coil creating a lot of smoke in the kitchen.
 Contact grills allow cooking right on the working surface.

-It is the most popular type of grills.
-These models are functional, simple and convenient to use, and do not require additional devices or efforts for cooking.
+It is the most popular type of grill.
+These models are functional, simple, and convenient to use, and do not require additional devices or effort for cooking.
 According to the operational mode, there are two types of contact grills.

 Single grills have the heating from one side only.
 This feature increases food cooking time as it needs to be turned over.

 Double grills allow roasting food from both sides at the same time which greatly reduces cooking time.
-Such models usually provide the possibility to adjust the distance between the plates for the products of different thickness.
+Such models usually provide the possibility to adjust the distance between the plates for products of different thicknesses.

 Combined grills integrate the functionality of single and double grills, and they are in the greatest demand because of it.